microsoft/r-server-hospital-length-of-stay/data-scientist.md

 ## Step3:  Splitting, Training, Testing and Evaluating (Regression)
 -------------------------

 In this step, we split the data into a training set and a testing set.
 The user has to specify a splitting percentage.
 For example, if the splitting percentage is 70, 70% of the data will be put in the training set, while the other 30% will be assigned to the testing set.
 The `eid` that will end in the training set are stored in the table `Train_Id`.
-Then we train a regression Random Forest (RF) on the training set.
-The trained model is uploaded to SQL if needed later.
-Finally, we score the trained model on the testing set, and then compute regression performance metrics.
+Then we train a regression Random Forest (rxDForest) and a gradient boosted trees model (rxFastTrees) on the training set.
+The trained models are uploaded to SQL if needed later.
+Finally, we score the trained models on the testing set, and then compute regression performance metrics.

 ### Input: